BevisChou/Character-Recognition-via-Neural-Network/README.md

 ## Background

 Among all the machine learning algorithms, neural network learning is one of the most popular.
-After learning the basics of neural network learning on Coursera, I decided to apply the knowledge to the task of hand-written digit recognition.
+After learning the basics of neural network learning on Coursera, I decided to apply the knowledge to the task of hand-written character recognition.

 ## Usage